 The distinction may appear familiar but, beyond geography, it implies a number of figurative, historical, and cultural associations.

-Early paradigms of American immigrant literature or the immigrant narrative typically start from the "Old World" on the other side of an ocean—i.e., Europe or Asia.
-The European-American model of immigration dominated early ideas about American immigration.
+American immigrant literature or the immigrant narrative originates from the "Old World"—i.e., Europe or Asia.
+This European-American model of immigration dominated early ideas about American immigration.

-Asian-American immigration and European-American immigration both involve a major journey from "the Old World" of Earth's Eastern Hemisphere to "the New World" of Earth's Western Hemisphere.
+Asian-American immigration and European-American immigration both involve a major journey from "the Old World" of Earth's Eastern Hemisphere across an ocean to "the New World" of Earth's Western Hemisphere.

-Implicit in this description: length of journey and difficulty of returning mean "you can't go back," implicitly encouraging commitment and assimilation to American system and values
+The length of such journeys and difficulty of returning imply that "you can't go back," implicitly encouraging commitment and assimilation to American system and values.

-In contrast to earlier "Old to New World" models, stories by western-hemisphere immigrants may appear more mixed or ambivalent about embracing the immigrant narrative and leaving behind the home country.
+In contrast to earlier "Old World to New World" models, stories by western-hemisphere immigrants may appear more mixed or ambivalent about embracing the immigrant narrative and leaving behind the home country, which may not be very far away.

 New World Immigrants' history (or geo-history) differs from "Old World immigrants"

-New World countries are closer to the USA, so New World Immigrants may go back and forth more easily and frequently, dividing loyalties (though over generations this changes).
+New World countries are closer to the USA, so New World Immigrants may go back and forth more easily and frequently, potentially dividing loyalties and complicating assimilation (though over generations this changes).
 See also Trans-National Migration.

 New World immigrants already have migration in their family or national backgrounds—though migration from Africa was historically involuntary.